frederick0291/tesstrain-windows-gui/README.md

 # Tesstrain GUI for Windows

-> Training workflow GUI for Tesseract 4 as a Windows GUI executable and AutoHotKey script file.
+> Training workflow GUI version 1.1 for Tesseract 4 as a Windows GUI executable and AutoHotKey script file.

 ## Install